tanay-gangey/Anatomy-of-a-Popular-Song/README.md

 [ranking/knn/Testtrain on same.ipynb](ranking/knn/Testtrain&#32;on&#32;same.ipynb) Given a countries name it applies a KNN-Regressor model and gives the K value that gives the best accuracy.
 It also plots the elbow curve andd prints the value of accuracy for that perticular K value.

-[ranking/knn/Diff Countries KNN.ipynb](ranking/knn/Diff&#32;Countries&#32;KNN.ipynb) This contains 2 funcction train and test.
+[ranking/knn/Diff Countries KNN.ipynb](ranking/knn/Diff&#32;Countries&#32;KNN.ipynb) This contains 2 functions - train and test.
 The train function trains the KNN modelgiven the country name.
 The test basically finds the accuracy of a model on a particular country.

 #### learn-to-rank